victor1600/DoneWithIt/notes/Reusables.md

 - Image has fixed size, and borderRadius set to its half, so its rounded.
 Also, it has margin so it stays separed from side text.

 - Specifiy size for text

+# ListItemDeleteAction

+Used along with Swipes animation.

+## Structure

+- A single view
+- Icon for deleting

+## Styles

+- The color and size of the view.
+- We align and justify to center so trash can appears at center of red box

 # ListItemSeparator